loginom/loginom-help-en-omegat/data/data/README.md

 # Data

-All main [data types](./datatype.md) classified into discrete and continuous are used in Loginom (refer to. [data kinds](./datakind.md)).
+All main [data types](./datatype.md) classified into discrete and continuous are used in Loginom (refer to [data kinds](./datakind.md)).
 Besides, some data types can be compatible with each other, for example, integer and real (refer to [Compatibility of data types](./compatibility.md)).
-Each data set field has a group of such features as name, caption, data type, etc. (refer to [Features of data set field](./datasetfieldoptions.md))
+Each data set field has a group of such features as name, caption, data type, etc. (refer to [Features of data set field](./datasetfieldoptions.md)).